wendyverdonk93/docs/content/payment-methods/billing-suite/e-invoicing/activate.md

 In order to enable E-Invoicing for your ecommerce platform, an application is required.

-Submit your request by contacting your account manager at <sales@multisafepay.com>
+Submit your request by emailing your account manager at <sales@multisafepay.com>